KhronosGroup/VulkanTools-ForSC/BUILD.md

 cd YOUR_DEV_DIRECTORY

 # Clone the VulkanTools repo
-git clone --recurse-submodules git@github.com:LunarG/VulkanTools.git
+git clone --recurse-submodules git@github.com:KhronosGroup/VulkanTools-ForSC.git

 # Enter the folder containing the cloned source
-cd VulkanTools
+cd VulkanTools-ForSC

 # This will perform some initialization and ensure subcomponents are built:
 ./update_external_sources.sh    # linux